-Inappropriate online behaviour including bullying, the use of inappropriate language, the soliciting and sharing of nude or semi-nude images and videos and sexual harassment should be addressed the same as it would be offline.
-Following the child protection policy and speaking to the DSL/DDSL.
+Inappropriate online behaviour including bullying, the use of inappropriate language, the soliciting and sharing of nude or semi-nude images and videos and sexual harassment should be addressed the same as it would be offline; following the child protection policy and speaking to the designated safeguarding lead, or deputy.
 If the school suspects a pupil of criminal activity online, they should follow the steps in 'suspected criminal behaviour'.

 Parents/Carers are responsible for online behaviour incidents amongst young people that occurs outside the school day and off the school premises.
 However, often incidents that occur online impact the school day.
-Staff are to sanction pupils when their behaviour online poses a threat or causes harm to another pupil.
+Staff are able to give consequences to pupils when their behaviour online poses a threat or causes harm to another pupil.